ericceg/trajectory/README.md

 2. Another useful metric is the **weekly push/pull streak**.
 I like to do push/pull splits and indicate them in the workout title (e.g. "Push day", "Pull day").
 This streak tracks consecutive weeks where I do at least one push day and one pull day, which helps me maintain a balanced routine.

+3. Another interesting metric is called **risky ride**.
+It measures the time spent riding faster than 50 km/h, which can be useful to convince your loved ones that your hobby is not that dangerous after all.

 ## Privacy